A favicon of Linkedin Ads

 Who uses Linkedin Ads?

 Linkedin Ads is used by 83,686 companies worldwide, including Tata Consultancy Services Limited, Accenture PLC, Deloitte Touche Tohmatsu Limited, based on our analysis of 50M+ crawled domains at TechnologyChecker.io.
-It's particularly popular in the IT Services and IT Consulting industry (11.46% of customers).
+It's particularly popular in the Software Development industry (8.89% of customers).

 How many customers does Linkedin Ads have?